Google debuts custom voices in Contact Center AI and model management tools

 Continuous Monitoring and fully managed pipelines build upon the new ML Metadata Management product within AI Platform, which tracks artifacts and experiments run by teams to provide a ledger of actions and model lineage.
 Set to launch by the end of September, ML Metadata Management will enable customers to determine model provenance for any model trained on AI Platform for debugging, audit, and collaboration, Passemard said.

 “Practicing machine learning operations means that you advocate for automation and monitoring at all steps of machine learning system construction, including integration, testing, releasing, deployment, and infrastructure management,” Passemard said.
-“The announcements we’re making today will help simplify how AI teams manage the entire machine learning development lifecycle.”
+“The announcements we’re making today will help simplify how AI teams manage the entire machine learning development life cycle.”